discos/srt-single-dish-tools/docs/scripts/cli.rst

     options:
       -h, --help            show this help message and exit -g GROUP_BY [GROUP_BY ...], --group-by GROUP_BY [GROUP_BY ...]
       --options OPTIONS     Options to be written in config files; they have to be specified as a string defining a dictionary.
-For example,'{"pixel_size": 0.6, "noise_threshold":
+For example,'{"pixel_size": 0.6, "noise_threshold": 5}'
-                            5}'
       -d, --dump-config-files
       --only-after ONLY_AFTER
-                            Only after a certain date and time, e.g. ``--only-after 20150510-111020`` to indicate scans done after 11:10:20 UTC on May 10th, 2015
+                            Only after a certain date and time, e.g. ``--only- after 20150510-111020`` to indicate scans done after 11:10:20 UTC on May 10th, 2015
       --only-before ONLY_BEFORE
-                            Only before a certain date and time, e.g. ``--only-before 20150510-111020`` to indicate scans done before 11:10:20 UTC, May 10th, 2015
+                            Only before a certain date and time, e.g. ``--only- before 20150510-111020`` to indicate scans done before 11:10:20 UTC, May 10th, 2015
       --ignore-suffix IGNORE_SUFFIX
                             Suffix, or comma-separated list of suffixes, to be removed from source name.
-E.g. --ignore-suffix _ra,_dec,_k
+E.g. --ignore-suffix
+                            _ra,_dec,_k
       --ignore-prefix IGNORE_PREFIX
                             Prefix, or comma-separated list of prefixes, to be removed from source name.
-E.g. --ignore-prefix ra_,dec_,k_
+E.g. --ignore-prefix
+                            ra_,dec_,k_
+      --save-calibrator-config
+                            Save calibrator config files as if they were targets

 SDTlcurve